 A Brief History of the Vikings

-The Vikings were active from roughly 793-1066 AD.
+The Vikings were active from roughly 793-1066 BCE.
 The Viking Age was a period in European (Northern European and Scandinavian) history which followed the German Iron Age (400-800 AD).
-During this period, Scandinavian Norsemen explored Europe by its seas and rivers for ‘trade, raids, colonization, and conquest.”
-It is safe to say that their interaction with the world around them vastly changed history.
+During this period, Scandinavian Norsemen explored Europe by its seas and rivers for “trade, raids, colonization, and conquest”.
+It is safe to say that their interaction with the world around them vastly changed the course of history.

-The term “viking” stems from the word for “pirate” in the early Scandinavian language.
-Because the Vikings were from the Northern European peninsula, the term took on different meanings in each language and culture.
-But the term ‘Viking,” as we know it today, stems from the time period from the 8th to the 11th centuries when the Vikings were on the path to conquest and colonization.
+The term “viking” stems from the word for “pirate” in early Scandinavian language.
+Since the Vikings were from the Northern European peninsula, the term took on different meanings in each language and culture.
+The term ‘Viking,” as we know it today, comes from the period from the 8th to the 11th centuries when the Vikings were on the path to conquest and colonization.

 As an extension of their unique history, Viking art has an enamoring quality.

-The Museum of Cultural History in Oslo has several examples of preserved and restored Viking long ships and artifacts which were previously used on the sea but eventually returned to land to act as the burial place for their owner(s).
+The Museum of Cultural History in Oslo has several examples of preserved and restored Viking longships and artifacts which were previously used on the sea but eventually returned to land to act as the burial place for their owners.
 Ranging from full-scale restorations to merely parts of the ship re-pieced together, the Museum showcases three main ships.
-These ships were more than likely a part of the vast maritime technology of the Vikings which allowed them to reach multiple continents centuries before the Age of Discovery when those in power sought to race others for exploration and colonization of the ‘unknown’ world.
+These ships were more than likely a part of the vast maritime technology of the Vikings, allowing them to reach multiple continents centuries before the Age of Discovery.
+In that era those in power sought to race others for exploration and colonization of the ‘unknown’ world.

 The Gokstad Ship

-Scholars believe that grave robbers took many of the items from the burial; while much was missing, much still existed by which to assess the nature of burial and status of the deceased.
-Among kitchen utensils and 64 shields, there was a “gaming board with counters of horn, fish-hooks and harness fittings made of iron, lead and gilded bronze, six beds, one tent, a sleigh and three small boats.”
+Scholars believe that grave robbers took many of the items from the burial.
+Although much was missing, much still existed by which the nature of burial and status of the deceased could be assessed.
+Among kitchen utensils and 64 shields, there was a “gaming board with counters of horn, fish-hooks and harness fittings made of iron, lead, and gilded bronze, six beds, one tent, a sleigh and three small boats”.
 Like other burials in neighboring cultures of the time, archaeologists also discovered animals ranging from horses and dogs to the exotic peacock.

 The Tune Ship

 Much like the Gokstad ship (above) and the Oseberg ship (below), various items are believed to have been buried with the deceased: horses, weapons, and utilitarian items such as a saddle were documented from this ship.
-Because the Tune ship was discovered in 1867, and outside of modern archaeology techniques, much of what was documented or found has never been turned into the museum, leaving it as the first Viking ship discovered but less put together than the other well-documented collections.
+The Tune ship was discovered in 1867, outside of modern archaeological techniques.
+As a result much of what was documented or found never made its way into the museum.
+It was the first Viking ship to be discovered but it is less put together than the other well-documented collections.

 The Oseberg Ship

 The Oseberg ship, both a sail boat and used for rowing, would have held up to thirty oarsmen.
 The ornate decoration of this particular early 9th century ship leads scholars to believe that it was reserved for someone of more aristocratic status.
-From the spiraling serpents’ heads at each end of the ship, to the animal design(s) that decorates the sides of the oak and pine ship, no detail was spared.
+From the spiraling serpent heads at each end to the animal designs that decorate the sides of the oak and pine ship, no detail was spared.

 As a grave, the Oseberg ship held two women of significance.
 A full list of the items in the burial chamber with the women and ship can be found here.
-It is an extensive list that ranges from food items to animals and appears much more extensive than the lists of the two above ships.
+It is an extensive list that ranges from food items to animals and appears much more extensive than the lists of the two ships above.

 Barbarians: Were They or Weren’t They?

-The oval brooch shown below is only 11.4 x 7.5 x 4.3 x 11.4 cm in size; large enough to be used as a clothing fastener for women in the Viking community.
-Classified in the metal-work and copper department, the animal heads adorning the front of the brooch would have originally been covered in some gold work (even though gold was not as common as silver in Viking culture).
+The oval brooch shown below is only 11.4 x 7.5 x 4.3 cm in size.
+It is large enough to be a clothing fastener for women in the Viking community.
+Classified in the metal-work and copper department, the animal heads adorning the front of the brooch would originally have been covered in some goldwork (even though gold was not as common as silver in Viking culture).

 The sword shown below was discovered in Langeid, Norway.
-Measuring at 91 cm in length, this mostly-preserved sword is one of several thousands recovered over the years.
-What makes this sword unique are the mystical signs on its hilt and pommel which differs from earlier-known examples where there is little to no decoration.
-The symbols on this sword can be linked to Christianity with the use of Latin letters.
-But the Museum is yet to clarify the true meaning of everything, as this is a recent find.
+Measuring 91 cm in length, this mostly-preserved sword is one of several thousands recovered over the years.
+What makes this sword unique are the mystical signs on its hilt and pommel which differ from earlier-known examples where there is little to no decoration.
+The symbols on this sword can be linked to Christianity through the use of Latin letters.
+However the Museum has yet to clarify the true meaning of everything as this is a recent find.

 Architectural Influence(s) in America: Tahoe’s Hidden Castle

 Roughly 9 years ago, I visited Lake Tahoe, CA/NV with my husband.
-Amidst the vacation homes and ski resorts of the mountain town lies a Viking-inspired home.
-The location of the home is only accessible through private boat or a 1-mile hike down a rather steep hill.
-The home was completed in 1929, after the owner Lora J. Knight saw Emerald Bay in which the land sat and was reminded of a Scandinavian fjord.
+Amid the vacation homes and ski resorts of the mountain town lies a Viking-inspired home.
+The home is only accessible by boat or a 1-mile hike down a rather steep hill.
+It was completed in 1929 after the owner, Lora J Knight, saw Emerald Bay on which the land sat and was reminded of a Scandinavian fjord.
 Her nephew by marriage and Swedish architect, Lennart Palme, designed the home.
-During their 1928 trip to Scandivia, Palme and Knight gathered many ideas for what would become Vikingsholm.
+During their 1928 trip to Scandinavia, Palme and Knight gathered many ideas for what would become Vikingsholm.